MarioRuiz/slack-smart-bot/README.md

 If you need it you can set the SmartBot on maintenance mode by running: **_`set maintenance on`_**.
 A message to be displayed can be added if not the default message will be used.
 Run **_`set maintenance off`_** when you want the SmartBot to be running in normal conditions again.

+To display a general message after every command use: `set general message MESSAGE`.
+Use `set general message off` to stop displaying it.

 To close the Master Bot, run on MASTER CHANNEL: **_`exit bot`_**

 If you are a Master Admin on a Direct Message with the Smart Bot you can call the **_`bot stats`_** and get use stats of the users.
 You need to set to `true` the `stats` settings when initializing the Smart Bot.
 As a normal user you will get your own stats when calling **_`bot stats`_**.
 Take a look at `bot help bot stats` for more info.
 Also you can call **_`leaderboard`_** to get some useful information about the use of the SmartBot.